 Early or Regular?

 If Middlebury is a student’s clear first choice, then Early Decision provides an opportunity to apply and be notified of our decision in mid-December (ED I) or mid-February (ED II).
 Unlike Regular Decision, ED is “binding,” which means that candidates may not apply for an early decision from another institution and must sign the Early Decision Commitment Statement.
 The College assumes that a student admitted under the ED program will attend Middlebury, provided that the financial aid is appropriate.
-Students may file applications for a regular decision from other institutions, but they must withdraw those applications immediately if admitted to Middlebury College.
+Students may file applications for a regular decision or early action from other institutions, but they must withdraw those applications immediately if admitted to Middlebury College.
 We will be forced to withdraw our offer of admission if these guidelines are not followed.

 ED candidates may be admitted for entrance in the fall or entrance in the spring, denied admission, or deferred for reconsideration with the Regular Decision applicants.

 ED candidates may not apply to other colleges for an Early Decision and must agree to enroll to Middlebury and withdraw applications to other colleges if admitted.
 Middlebury will withdraw an offer of admission if a student fails to comply with these stipulations.

 Results of the October ACT, SAT I or II will normally arrive in time to be reviewed for Early Decision 1, and tests taken during December will usually arrive in time to be considered for Early Decision 2 and Regular Decision.
 Tests taken in January will not arrive in time to be used for Early Decision 2 or Regular Decision.